SCALEit-eG/scaleit-interfaces-specification/AppOrchestration/README.md

 For an instance of the Transfer App the uniqueness of an App Instance is guaranteed by the combination of **Name** and **Version**.

 ID := {Name}:{Version}

+## Transfer App v2.2.2-inst-dev
+Important interfaces of this version documented to interact with the older API that was in use.
+For information about further interfaces the app itself must be investigated or the Swagger documentation opened.

+### POST /api/transfer/import

+### GET /api/transfer/apps

+### PUT /api/compose/start

+### PUT /api/compose/stop

+### Websockets /events/import

+### Websockets /events/start

+### Websockets /events/system/loadimage